-The YangMing Electric Standing Desk is a nice option for a home workstation at only $227.99 and creating a flexible ergonomic home office solution.
+The YangMing Electric Standing Desk is a nice option for a home workstation at only $227.99 (at the time of publishing) and creating a flexible ergonomic home office solution.

 With electric lifting and a large workspace area on the tabletop, it allows for a personalized approach to working at home or in an office.
 A cable connector on the desktop space gets your cables all in one spot and cleaned up.

 Atlantic Height-Adjustable Desk with Casters

 This budget-friendly option for a standing desk is the Height-Adjustable Desk with Casters also by Atlantic, but comes in a sleek black for anyone seeking a darker style of a standing desk.